Sharpfinger: History

-The Sharpfinger was primarily produced by American companies such as Imperial Schrade and Camillus Cutlery Company, as well as by custom knifemakers.
-Imperial Schrade closed down U.S. operations in 2004, with Camillus following in 2007, and the rights to those brand-names were sold.
-The Schrade Sharpfinger is currently produced in China in both large and small sizes and are not the same quality as the original Schrade.
+The Sharpfinger knife was primarily produced by American companies such as Imperial Schrade and Camillus Cutlery Company, as well as by custom knifemakers.
+However, Imperial Schrade ceased its U.S. operations in 2004, followed by Camillus in 2007, and the rights to those brand names were subsequently sold.
+Presently, the Schrade Sharpfinger is produced in China, available in both large and small sizes, but the quality is not comparable to the original Schrade knives.

 Description

-The Schrade Sharpfinger is a fixed-blade utility knife, approximately 7.5 in in overall length with a 3.5 in blade and sawcut (textured) "Delrin" synthetic scales.
-The blade has a pronounced curve, distinctive from most other utility knives marketed in the United States, as well as being smaller than the average American utility or hunting knife.
+The Schrade Sharpfinger is a fixed-blade utility knife, measuring approximately 7.5 in in overall length, with a 3.5 in blade.
+It features sawcut (textured) "Delrin" synthetic scales.
+The blade showcases a pronounced curve, setting it apart from the majority of utility knives available in the United States.
+Additionally, it is smaller than the average American utility or hunting knife.